thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 func (f *FTX) WsAuth(ctx context.Context) error {
 	// Fetches credentials, this can either use a context set credential or if
 	// not found, will default to the config.json exchange specific credentials.
-	// NOTE: Websocket context values are not sufficiently propagated yes, so in
+	// NOTE: Websocket context values are not sufficiently propagated yet, so in
 	// most circumstances the calling function can call context.TODO() and will
 	// use default credentials.
 	creds, err := f.GetCredentials(ctx)